jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 <br>

-Next we solder and clean the connections by snipping off any excess wire.
+Next solder then clean the connections by snipping off any excess.

 <br>
 <div align="center">